February 2, 2021

-Kajabi is another great learning platform done virtually.
+Kajabi is another great learning management platform done virtually.
 This service lets you build, market, and sell online courses.

 Kajabi gives you a wide variety of products to help make your teaching venture successful, including an online training website, payment gateway, email, and analytics.
 It also has a pipelines feature which lets you automate personal responses to your learners.

 One last virtual learning platform to consider is Kapwing.
 This is a tool that lets you collaborate to create images, videos, and GIFs.

-This can bring people together in a creative activity where they can learn from each other as they work.
+This elearning authoring tool can bring people together in a creative activity where they can learn from each other as they work.
 This platform doesn’t have any extensive features like an LMS.
 Nevertheless, it is a fun virtual platform where learning can occur between peers or together with an instructor.

 Now that you’ve seen various virtual learning platforms, are you ready to give one a try?
 Let us know what you think about virtual learning platforms.